jermylucas/velo-coach-app/README.md

 # VeloCoachApp

-This project is a dashboard for cycling coaches to make and edit workouts.
+This project is a basic dashboard for cycling athletes and coaches to make and edit workouts.
+It was a sample project I made while trying some new things with Angular, as well as using Firebase and Authentication.
+As my time has been consumed with professional roles, it has gone untouched.
+Feel free to reach out with any questions

-Each user can store their own workouts with the appropriate details in the app.
-This app is currently still in progress.
-Please contact me with any questions.